Get notified of page updates

 Included Populations

-Ultimately, the new guidelines fail to include key populations including men, women with a personal or family history of cancers other than breast or ovarian, and patients currently undergoing treatment.
-There is a relationship between inherited mutations such as BRCA and cancers beyond breast and ovarian, including prostate, pancreatic, male breast, and others.
-A substantial portion of people with mutations that increase their risk of cancer are missed with the narrow definition of the population under consideration.
+The proposed research plan fails to include key populations including men, women with a personal or family history of cancers other than breast or ovarian, and patients currently in cancer treatment.
+There is a relationship between inherited genetic mutations such as BRCA and cancers including prostate, pancreatic, male breast and colorectal.
+A substantial portion of people with mutations that increase their risk of cancer are missed with the narrow population under consideration.

 Mutations Beyond BRCA